 - Better Models Weigh In on AD-Diabetes Link

-- Williamson JD, Launer LJ, Bryan RN, Coker LH, Lazar RM, Gerstein HC, Murray AM, Sullivan MD, Horowitz KR, Ding J, Marcovina S, Lovato L, Lovato J, Margolis KL, Davatzikos C, Barzilay J, Ginsberg HN, Linz PE, Miller ME.
+- Williamson JD, Launer LJ, Bryan RN, Coker LH, Lazar RM, Gerstein HC, Murray AM, Sullivan MD, Horowitz KR, Ding J, Marcovina S, Lovato L, Lovato J, Margolis KL, Davatzikos C, Barzilay J, Ginsberg HN, Linz PE, Miller ME, Action to Control Cardiovascular Risk in Diabetes Memory in Diabetes Investigators.
 Cognitive function and brain structure in persons with type 2 diabetes mellitus after intensive lowering of blood pressure and lipid levels: a randomized clinical trial.
 JAMA Intern Med.
 2014 Mar;174(3):324-33.
 PubMed.

 - Dufouil C, Brayne C. The continuing challenge of turning promising observational evidence about risk for dementia to evidence supporting prevention.
 JAMA Intern Med.
 2014 Mar;174(3):333-5.
 PubMed.